epasveer/seer/src/resources/help/ConnectDebugMode.md

 ### Requirements
 In this mode, Seer needs:

+* Optional executable file if the remote gdbserver/gdbstub hasn't loaded one
 * Optional symbol file if the executable doesn't have debug information
 * How to look for the gdbserver (machine and port)
 * Optional gdb commands to execute before and after Seer connects to the gdbserver